kkincaid618/ks-legislature-data/README.md

 -------------------------------
 * Make legislative session dynamic
 * Change output from CSV to dataframe or database
+* Add legislative calendar to measure what percent done the current session is
+* Include bill sponsorship details
+* Include minutes & testimony links
 * Create parameters to make classes more flexible in regard to which outputs to generate
 * Parse legislator experience to develop metrics related to years of experience, number of terms, etc.
 * Parse legislative process PDF to display key terms and rules easily